 - North Stoke to Houghton Bridge (or Amberley Station) (1¼ or 1½ km)

-Go down the station approach road and turn left onto the B2139.
+Go down to the B2139 and turn left under the railway bridge.
 On the far side of Houghton Bridge, turn left and follow the riverside path for 2 km to the entrance to Arundel Park.

-Leave the station at the London end of the platform, coming out opposite a small building with toilets and an exhibition about the Amberley Museum and Heritage Centre, which is worth a look.
-Go down the station approach road and turn left onto the B2139, passing under the railway bridge and going towards Houghton Bridge.
+Leave the station at the London end of the platform, coming out opposite the entrance to the Amberley Museum and Heritage Centre.
+Go down the station approach road and turn left briefly onto the B2139, passing under the railway bridge and going towards Houghton Bridge.

 Cross the River Arun on this busy road, taking great care as there is no pavement.
-Ignore a footpath on the left halfway across the bridge, but on the far side turn left through a wooden kissing gate onto another footpath, heading SW (you will now be going alongside the river for the next 2 km).
+Ignore a footpath on the left halfway across the bridge, but on the far side turn left through a wooden kissing gate onto another footpath, heading SW along the river bank (you will be going alongside the river for the next 2 km).

 Enter Arundel Park and follow the waymarked footpath up a long ascent, then gently downhill into a valley near Swanbourne Lake.
 Continue up the other side of the valley and turn right to go past Hiorne Tower.
 Follow the path round to the left to join a tarmac drive and leave the park at Park Lodge.

-You will now be following the route of Book 1 Walk 32 (in reverse) all the way into Arundel.
+You will now be following the route of Walk 1–32 (in reverse) all the way into Arundel.